Health Library

 The risk of a complication is very small.
 Your healthcare team will review these risks in more detail during your clinic visit.
 You will also spend time with your child’s anesthesia team in Same Day Surgery the day of the test.

-Call our office at 513-636-4415 if your child has severe pain, fever of 100.5 or greater or if you have any questions / concerns after the scope.
+Please call our office at 513-636-4415 option #3 if your child has severe pain, fever of 100.5 or greater or if you have any questions/concerns after the scope.

 Before the Scope

-• Must not use Aspirin, Ibuprofen, Motrin, Advil or Aleve products for two weeks before the scope
+• Do not use aspirin, ibuprofen, Motrin, Advil or Aleve products for 2 weeks before the scope.

-• Must have a physical exam done within 30 days of the scope
+• Have a physical exam done within 30 days of the scope.

 • Check with your nurse if your child takes routine medications every day.